Kitu83/count_game/README.md

 !bon <count> : Purpose a good count, example to find 505 : !bon 100*(2+3)+10-5

-!r : Re-display the active count to find.
+!r : Display again the active count to find.